FrontEndFoxes/curriculum/workshop/mini1.md

 Notice we don't use `<scoped>` as part of the style block.
 The 'scoped' keyword ensures that your styles will remain valid only for the current SFC, but we're going to make these styles universal.
 :::

 This style block uses a path to an external image hosted on Github, rather than to a relative path.
-This is because Code Sandbox doesn't host images easily; normally you'll just add an image on a relative path such as `/images/myImage.png`.
+This is because Code Sandbox doesn't host images easily; normally you'd just add an image on a relative path such as `/images/myImage.png`.

-Adding the style sheet didn't do much to our template except break the existing styles.
+Adding the stylesheet didn't do much to our template except break the existing styles.
 Let's fix the template!

 ## Install Vuetify